simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ### Arrays
 If you want to check whether a value is in an array of values, you can use `IN ?`.
-That's not valid sql, but moor will desugar that at runtime.
+That's not valid sql, but drift will desugar that at runtime.
 So, for this query:
 ```sql
 entriesWithId: SELECT * FROM todos WHERE id IN ?;
 ```
-Moor will generate a `Selectable<Todo> entriesWithId(List<int> ids)` method.
+Drift will generate a `Selectable<Todo> entriesWithId(List<int> ids)` method.
 Running `entriesWithId([1,2])` would generate `SELECT * ... id IN (?1, ?2)` and
 bind the arguments accordingly.
-To make sure this works as expected, moor imposes two small restrictions:
+To make sure this works as expected, drift imposes two small restrictions:

 1. __No explicit variables__: `WHERE id IN ?2` will be rejected at build time.
 As the variable is expanded, giving it a single index is invalid.
 2. __No higher explicit index after a variable__: Running
 `WHERE id IN ?
 OR title = ?2` will also be rejected.
-Expanding the variable can clash with the explicit index, which is why moor forbids it.
+Expanding the variable can clash with the explicit index, which is why drift forbids it.
 Of course, `id IN ?
 OR title = ?` will work as expected.

 ## Supported column types